JoshG-IT/identity-security/cases/IAM-AZ-001-operation-dead-deploy/README.md

 > ![Resource Inventory Tags](evidence/02-resource-inventory-tags.png)

-**What I concluded:** the resource group contained a single Azure Storage account, and the live resource metadata exposed the tags required for Stage 2.
+**What I concluded:** the resource group contained a single Azure Storage account, and the live resource metadata exposed the tags attached at deployment.

 ---